Jean-BaptisteAC/Customer-classification/README.md

 ### Label Encoding for binary Columns

-For binairy features (columns that only take 2 different values), we can use the very simple **LabelEncoder** from the scikit-learn librairy.
+For binary features (columns that only take 2 different values), we can use the very simple **LabelEncoder** from the scikit-learn library.
 Those features are :
 - "default" (the customer has credit in default)
 - "housing" (the customer has a house)
 - "load" (the customer contracted a loan)